Projects

 Extension of Taxiway Golf and Taxiway Bravo Project

-The primary purpose of the project is to construct and extend Taxiway Golf (G) to the west of its current location.
-With the opening of the new terminal north of Runway 11/29, Taxiway G needs to be extended to better accommodate the traffic that will use Runway 11/29, specifically the Runway 29 Approach where aircraft will back taxi down Taxiway G to the North Terminal.
+The project involved constructing and extending Taxiway Golf (G) to the west of its current location.
+With the opening of the new terminal north of Runway 11/29, Taxiway G needed to be extended to better accommodate traffic using Runway 11/29, specifically the Runway 29 approach, where aircraft will back taxi down Taxiway G to the North Terminal.
+This extension enhances operational safety.

-The military lounge was developed to provide comfortable accommodations for active-duty military members and their families.
-In addition to the daily stresses and duties of life in the military, many service members may be traveling far from home or on their way to their next duty station or deployment.
+The military lounge was created to provide comfortable accommodations for active duty military members and their families.
+In addition to the daily stresses and responsibilities of military life, many service members may be traveling far from home or on their way to their next duty station or deployment.

 New Orleans Aviation Board Room

-The new 6,500 sq. ft.
-Board Room at MSY is located on level 3 of the terminal.
-It serves as a space for the New Orleans Aviation Board to hold its monthly meetings, features state-of-the-art technology and includes an adjoining conference room that can also function as a remote Emergency Operations Center.
+The new 6,500 square foot Board Room at MSY is located on level 3 of the terminal.
+It serves as a meeting space for the New Orleans Aviation Board to hold its monthly sessions, features state-of-the-art technology, and includes an adjoining conference room that can also function as a remote Emergency Operations Center.

 The New MSY Terminal

-The Louis Armstrong New Orleans International Airport built a new terminal to better meet the needs of the traveling public.
-The former terminal was built in 1959, making it almost 60 years old.
+The Louis Armstrong New Orleans International Airport built a new terminal to better serve the needs of the traveling public.
+The original terminal was constructed in 1959, with various additions made over the past 60 years.
 In addition to the challenges that arise from maintaining an aging building, airport security requirements and aviation industry best practices have changed drastically since that time.

 Location